 If you are still concerned after discussing with your physician, we encourage you to make an appointment with the Executive Director of Dental Programs, 425.934.3184, to discuss additional options.

-If you have difficulty in any of these areas, we also encourage you to seek information from Disability Support Services office to determine if there is a reasonable accommodation available to support your progress in the program.
+If you have difficulty in any of these areas, we also encourage you to seek information from the Accessibility Resource Center office to determine if there is a reasonable accommodation available to support your progress in the program.

 - Acute enough to read small printed labels on medications.

 - Acute enough to read small numbers on instruments.

 - Acute enough to hear and understand words spoken when muffled by a mask.

 - Acute enough to hear blood pressures and heart rate with a stethoscope.